jlesage/docker-baseimage-gui/README.md

 This directory is also used to store the VNC password.
 See the [VNC Pasword](#vnc-password) section for more details.

-**NOTE**: During the container startup, the user which runs the application (i.e. user defined by `USER_ID`) will claim ownership of the entire content of this directory.
+**NOTE**: By default, during the container startup, the user which runs the application (i.e. user defined by `USER_ID`) will claim ownership of the entire content of this directory.
+This behavior can be changed via the `TAKE_CONFIG_OWNERSHIP` environment variable.
+See the [Environment Variables](#environment-variables) section for more details.

 ## Ports